Looking for help?

 We’re not the only ones working hard to improve communication around medical research.
 These sites will provide added depth to your efforts to understand the science.

-We read these sites daily to stay on top of some of the best news coverage on medical research and healthcare issues in general.
+We read these sites often to stay on top of some of the best news coverage on medical research and healthcare issues in general.

 Just for journalists